Commitment to Quality

 - Making sure the network of doctors in your area fits your needs

 - Quality of care studies to assure appropriate:

 - High Blood pressure

 - Prenatal and postpartum care

-Star ratings are used to compare Medicare Advantage and Prescription Drug Plans to help you make informed choices about your health care.
-Ratings focus on patient care and satisfaction, using national clinical and service-quality measures, health outcomes and patient feedback.
+Star ratings are used to compare Medicare Advantage and Prescription Drug Plans in helping you make informed choices regarding your health care.
+Ratings emphasize patient care and satisfaction, using national clinical and service-quality measures, health outcomes and patient feedback.

 L.A.
 Care maintains processes to ensure that healthcare is delivered according to professionally recognized standards of care.
 For selected treatment most relevant to the insured population, L.A.
 Care adopts and disseminates Clinical Practice and Preventive Health Guidelines sponsored by government and non-government organizations.